jxltom/scrapyd-heroku/README.md

 - Support running [Scrapyd](https://github.com/scrapy/scrapyd) service in ```80``` port in [Heroku](https://heroku.com/)
 - Support running Scrapyd in console as normal Scrapyd service
+- Support latest version of Scrapy 1.3.2 and Scrapyd 1.2.0a1

 ## Getting Started